MineFrostID/osu-request-bot/README.md

 ### Advance (If you want to edit the code)
 1. Download .zip file from [Release](https://github.com/MineFrostID/osu-request-bot/releases/)
 2. Extract the file and open the folder (doesn't have to be on the same folder as streamer.bot, you can extract this anywhere you want)
+3. Config your own .env file, get your OAuth client [here](https://osu.ppy.sh/home/account/edit#oauth) (Make a new one if you haven't)
-3. Open terminal inside the folder and run this command:
+4. Open terminal inside the folder and run this command:
    ```
    npm install
    ```
-4. You can start to customize the bot by yourself
+5. You can start to customize the bot by yourself

 ### NOTE FOR YOUTUBE STREAMER
 Make a new stream schedule and GO LIVE (This bot will not working if you don't have any live stream)